Cheonggyecheon River Walk

 Ddo-ong (Poop) Café

-We walk up three flights of stairs to the Ddo-ong (Poop) café.
-A smiling, giant plush poop covered in plastic flies greets us as we open the door.
+A smiling, giant plush poop covered in plastic flies greets us at the entrance of the Ddo-ong (Poop) café.
 Inside poop pillows, paper poop ornaments hanging from a tree, and toilet flower pots decorate the cozy room.
 We place our order at the counter and find a table.

 Our cheesy rice arrives in a toilet shaped bowl while the cappuccino and green tea latte are served in mugs decorated with a small blue poo.
 After coffee, we walk around the corner to enjoy a fluffy, chocolate poop shaped pancake.

-After a great first impression of South Korea, we head to one of the most popular palaces in Seoul, but first visiting 3355 Hanbok Rental.
+After a great first impression of South Korea, we plan to visit one of the most popular palaces in Seoul, but first we stop at 3355 Hanbok Rental.
 Now only worn for festivals or celebrations, the hanbok was the traditional Korean dress only one hundred years ago.
 The women’s dress resembles a bell.
 The jacket is fitted to flatter the upper body, while the billowing, flowing skirt covers the legs and feet giving the the appearance of floating over the ground.